deadlyvipers/dojo_rules/introduction.md

 ## About me
 I'm a 21 years old brazilian Ruby Developer, VIM evangelist, passionate for learning and code.
+My favorites CodeSchool patch is Ruby.